EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 In the latter two examples, ID_CRED_I and ID_CRED_R contain the actual credential used for authentication.
 The purpose of ID_CRED_I and ID_CRED_R is to facilitate retrieval of a public authentication key and when they do not contain the actual credential, they may be very short.
 It is RECOMMENDED that they uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
 ID_CRED_I and ID_CRED_R are transported in the ciphertext, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.

-The authentication keys must be a signature keys or static Diffe-Hellman keys.
-The Initiator and the Responder MAY use different types of authentication keys, e.g. one uses a signature key and the other uses a static Diffe-Hellman key.
+The authentication keys must be a signature keys or static Diffie-Hellman keys.
+The Initiator and the Responder MAY use different types of authentication keys, e.g. one uses a signature key and the other uses a static Diffie-Hellman key.
 When using a signature key, the authentication is provided by a signature.
 When using a static Diffie-Hellman key the authentication is provided by a Message Authentication Code (MAC) computed from an ephemeral-static ECDH shared secret which enables significant reductions in message sizes.
 The MAC is implemented with an AEAD algorithm.
-When using a static Diffie-Hellman keys the Intitiator's and Responder's private authentication keys are called I and R respectively and the public authentication keys are called G_I and G_R respectively.
+When using a static Diffie-Hellman keys the Initiator's and Responder's private authentication keys are called I and R respectively and the public authentication keys are called G_I and G_R respectively.

 The actual credentials CRED_I and CRED_R (e.g., a bstr wrapped COSE_Key or a single X.509 certificate) are signed by the Initiator and the Responder, respectively to prevent duplicate-signature key selection (DSKS) attacks, see {{asym-msg3-form}} and {{asym-msg2-form}}.
 The Initiator and the Responder MAY use different types of credentials, e.g. one uses RPK and the other uses certificate.
 When included in signature or MAC, COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
 COSE_Keys of type EC2 SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).
 The parameters SHALL be encoded in decreasing order.
 Note that that CRED_I and CRED_R are always CBOR bstr, if e.g. COSE_Keys are used they need to be wrapped in a CBOR bstr.